yacoob/go/README.md

 * `/hop/push` - push a new URL (via `?url=...` parameter).
 * `/hop/rss` - feed of new URLs

-`/hop/r/` contains rudimentary REST interface.
+`/hop/r/` contains rudimentary REST interface for Trampoline module.

 ## Extra bits
+`android` directory contains simple Android client for Trampoline module.

-`chrome` directory contains simple Chrome addon, that allows you to push/pop/interact with Trampolina part of go without fiddling with URLs on your own.
+`chrome` directory contains simple Chrome addon, that allows you to push/pop/interact with Trampoline part of go without fiddling with URLs on your own.
 Remember to configure it properly before using.
 For the time being, it's not available in Chrome Extension Gallery, and you have to install it by hand.